Husam Zomlot

 Husam Said Zomlot (حسام سعيد زملط, born 31 August 1973) is a Palestinian diplomat, academic and economist.
 He was appointed Head of the Palestinian Mission to the United Kingdom in October 2018.
+He has served as the Palestinian ambassador to the United Kingdom since January 2026.
 Before his posting to the UK, he served as head of the PLO mission to the United States that was closed by President Donald Trump's administration.

 Zomlot is a senior member of Fatah, the main Palestinian political movement, and a strategic adviser to Palestinian President Mahmoud Abbas.
 He previously served as director of Fatah's commission for foreign relations.

 Before entering politics, Zomlot was a professor of public policy at Birzeit University.
 He was a post-doctoral fellow at Harvard University in the US and an instructor at the University of London.
 He also worked as an economist with United Nations Special Coordinator's Office in Palestine.

 Early life

 Zomlot was born in Shaburah refugee camp, a United Nations Relief and Works Agency camp in Rafah in the occupied Gaza Strip in 1973.
 His parents were originally from the village of Simsim but were expelled in 1948.
 "In 1948, my father lost his home and his land and as a result I was born in a Rafah refugee camp," Zomlot told a conference on the occasion of the 70th anniversary of the United Nations Work and Refugee Agency, (UNRWA).
 "Millions [of refugees] suffer the most precarious existence of them all.
 Nothing is more hurtful to a human being than forced exile."

 Zomlot became politically active while taking his undergraduate degree at Birzeit University outside Ramallah in the occupied West Bank.
 There he became a representative of Fatah’s student movement at the university during the First Intifada.

 In 1999, while studying in London, he was elected as president of the General Union of Palestinian Students in the UK.